Mennatallah98/GoChaseIt/README.md

 **Author: Mennatallah Aly<br />**

-The GoChaseIt package has been tested under [ROS] Melodic on Ubuntu 18.04. an Gazebo 9.0.0
+The GoChaseIt package has been tested under [ROS] Melodic on Ubuntu 18.04. and Gazebo 9.0.0